micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-9-rashi_en.md

 <b>The Cloud was lifted.</b> As Targum [Onkelos] renders, אִסְתַּלָּקוּת, (“was lifted”).
 Similarly, “the Cloud <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>was lifted.”
 But it would be improper to write “According to when the Cloud rose,” “the Cloud rose,” because the connotation is not rising, but flowering and ascending, as in, “behold, a tiny cloud, like a man’s palm, rises from the sea.”

 ### passuk 18
-<b>On the word of Hachem did they travel.</b> We learned in [the Beraysa describing] the work of the <i>Mishkon</i>; When the Israelites were departing the Cloud column would fold, and extend over the tribe of Yehudah like a type of beam.
+<b>On the word of Adonoy did they travel.</b> We learned in [the Beraysa describing] the work of the <i>Mishkon</i>; When the Israelites were departing the Cloud column would fold, and extend over the tribe of Yehudah like a type of beam.
 They sounded the <i>tekiah, teruah,</i> and <i>tekiah.
-But it did not proceed until Moshe intoned, “Rise, Hachem . . .”
+But it did not proceed until Moshe intoned, “Rise, Adonoy . . .”
 Then the banner of the camp of Yehudah departed. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>This is in Sifri. </i>
-<b>On the word of Hachem did they camp.</b> When the Israelites were camping, the Cloud column would mushroom upward and extend over the tribe of Yehudah like a type of protective covering.
-It did not separate until Moshe said, “Come to rest, Hachem, among the myriads and thousands of Israel.”
-Thus you say, “on the order of Hachem, through Moshe.”
+<b>On the word of Adonoy did they camp.</b> When the Israelites were camping, the Cloud column would mushroom upward and extend over the tribe of Yehudah like a type of protective covering.
+It did not separate until Moshe said, “Come to rest, Adonoy, among the myriads and thousands of Israel.”
+Thus you say, “on the order of Adonoy, through Moshe.”

 ### passuk 19